rogerkorantenng/Udacity-Programming-for-Data-Science-Nanodegree/README.md

 Date created
 02/10/2021

-Project Title
+# Project Title
-Udacity Bike-Share Project

-Description
-Run statistics on multiple data pools related to bicycle sharing

-Files used
-new_york_city.csv
-chicago.csv
-washington.csv
+Post Your Work on GitHub

 # Credits